Siege of Candia

-The siege of Candia (now Heraklion, Crete) was a military conflict in which Ottoman forces besieged the Venetian-ruled capital city of the Kingdom of Candia.
+In the siege of Candia (now Heraklion, Crete), Ottoman forces besieged the Venetian-ruled capital city of the Kingdom of Candia.
 It lasted from 1648 to 1669 (a total of 21 years) and is one of the longest sieges in history.
 It ended with an Ottoman victory, but the effort and cost of the siege contributed to the decline of the Ottoman Empire, especially after the Great Turkish War.

 Background

 In the 17th century, Venice's power in the Mediterranean was waning as Ottoman power grew.
 The Republic of Venice believed that the Ottomans would use any excuse to pursue further hostilities.

 In 1644, the Knights of Malta attacked an Ottoman convoy of sailing ships on its way from Constantinople to Alexandria.
 They landed at Candia with the loot, which included the former Chief Black Eunuch of the Harem, the kadi of Cairo, among other pilgrims heading to Mecca.

 In response, 60,000 Ottoman troops led by Yusuf Pasha disembarked on Venetian Crete with no apparent target, with many suspecting them heading for Malta.
 Instead, the Ottomans surprisingly struck against Crete in June 1645, besieging and occupying La Canea (modern Chania) and Rettimo (modern Rethymno).
 Each of these cities took two months to be conquered.
 Between 1645 and 1648, the Ottomans occupied the rest of the island and prepared to take the capital, Candia.